All Episodes

 Let me say this.

-Uh let's put the media aside, because people need to think for themselves.
+Let's put the media aside because people need to think for themselves.

 People need to start thinking, and nobody has to point out this or point out that.

-There is a lot of things that are happening now that is making the families and their lives very, very hard.
+There is a lot of things that are happening now that is making the families and their lives.

-Sadly, sadly, one uh one of the things uh that has been overlooked, and one of the many reasons that was stated for going to Iraq was the humanitarian aspect of it.
+Sadly, one of the things that has been overlooked and one of the many reasons that was stated for going to Iraq was the humanitarian aspect of it.

 The liberation of a people that had been subjected to beheadings and murders.

-And so the the uh the humanitarian aspects of this have have not been much considered all because of the straw dog of weapons of mass destruction.
+And so the humanitarian aspects of this have not been much considered, all because of this strawdog of weapons of mass destruction.

-But I want to go back to your first point, because interestingly enough, there is a uh fascinating little column today in the New York Sun by a man named Joshua Golertner, who is a hascruel student in Woodbridge, Connecticut.
+But I want to go back to your first point, because interestingly enough, there is a fascinating little column today in the New York Sun by a man named Joshua Galertner, who is a Haskrule student in Woodbridge, Connecticut.

-And I'm gonna I'm gonna read excerpts of this to you because he's got a he's got a solution for what's going exactly what you tell you.
+And I'm going to read excerpts of this to you because he's got a solution for what's going on.

 You say there's no statesman that has arisen amongst the Shia or anywhere in Iraq that can actually call us a government.

-And this is going to serve, I think, as an interesting history lesson to people because I'm I'm convinced, uh, particularly if you're under thirty, that American history education, if you went to public schools, has not really taught you what I'm going to share with you from uh Joshua Gilertner's piece.
+And this is going to serve, I think, as an interesting history lesson to people because I'm convinced, particularly if you're under 30, that American history education, if you went to public schools, has not really taught you what I'm going to share with you from Joshua Galertner's piece.

 After these recent elections, they formed a new government, but they had precious little representation for the Sunni minority.